daniel-ilett/blog/_drafts/2019-11-13-tut3-5-filmic-filters.md

 In this tutorial, we'll create our own noise to overlay on our images.
 While we could slap any noise function on the image and call it a day, we'll pay special attention to **Perlin noise**.

+{: .box-note}
+Please download the project repository from [GitHub](https://github.com/daniel-ilett/image-ultra) if you'd like to follow along!

 ## Perlin Noise

 When Ken Perlin was tasked with procedurally generating textures for the sci-fi movie *Tron*, he came up with a noise algorithm that would lead to him winning an Academy Award for contributions to CGI - that algorithm was **Perlin Noise**.
-The algorthm generates a grid of random vectors and then does some fancy stuff to end up with a smooth cloud-like texture.
+The algorithm generates a grid of random vectors and then does some fancy stuff to end up with a smooth cloud-like texture.
 We'll step through the algorithm in detail while implementing it inside a shader.

 Let's kick off straight away with the shader, found at *Resources/Shaders/Cinematic.shader*.
 We'll need a handful of properties for the effect.